edwardspeyer/luks-angel/README.md

 # luks-angel
-* Unlocks your LUKS cryptroot "automatically"
+* Unlock your LUKS cryptroot "automatically"
-* Scans all attached USB keys for LUKS keys
+* Scan attached USB keys for LUKS keys
-* Smites daemons from the bottomless pit at the [coming of the end-times](https://www.kingjamesbibleonline.org/Revelation-9-1/)
+* Smite daemons from the bottomless pit at the [coming of the end-times](https://www.kingjamesbibleonline.org/Revelation-9-1/)
-* Provisions new USB keys for existing LUKS cryptroots
+* Provision new USB keys for existing LUKS cryptroots

+## Usage Diagram
 <img src="angel.jpg" width="600" alt="Angel dealing with a daemon">